dotnet/corefx/README.md

 * **System.ObjectModel**.
 Provides types and interfaces that enable the creation of observable types that provide notifications to clients when changes are made.

+* **System.Reflection.DispatchProxy**.
+Provides a mechanism for dynamcially creating proxy types that implement a specified interface and derive from a specified DispatchProxy type.

 * **System.Reflection.Metadata**.
 Provides a highly-tuned, low-level ECMA-335 metadata reader.
 This is the same reader used by "[Roslyn]" C# and Visual Basic compilers to parse assemblies.

-* **System.Resources.ResourceWriter**.
-Provides the System.Resources.ResourceWriter class, which writes resources in the system-default format to an output stream.
+* **System.Resources.ReaderWriter**.
+Provides classes for reading and writing resources in the system-default format.

 * **System.Runtime**.
 Provides a set of unit tests for basic run-time types such as String and Int32.